m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 I was a lil baby, full of hope and wonder.
 Eager to be productive and getting paid the big bucks.

-"You're working as part of outstaffing team for Product Co.
+"You're working as part of an outstaffing team for Product Co.
-We're porting this contol panel from native C++ UI to the new shiny thing named HTML+JavaScript.
+We're porting this control panel from native C++ UI to the new shiny thing named HTML+JavaScript.
 A developer from the Product Co. has already implemented the full REST backend for the project.
 We have the graphical design.
 Your goal is to implement the Web UI per design and make it work with the backend.
 K does the QA for the project.
 Any questions?"
 "Sounds great.
 Can I talk to the backend guy?"